Stephanie T.Y. Lam林端儀大律師

 • Bachelor of Science (History) (Communication Studies), Northwestern University, IL., USA (2006)

-Stephanie has a broad civil and criminal practice, and has appeared as an advocate in the Magistracies, Juvenile Courts, District Court and High Court.
+Stephanie has a broad civil and criminal practice, and has appeared as an advocate in the Magistracies, Juvenile Courts, District Court, the Lands Tribunal and High Court.
 She has also been instructed as junior counsel for appeals to the Court of Final Appeal.

 Stephanie has been involved in a wide range of civil matters, including cases involving: